install

 ### 1. Confirm scope before touching anything

-### 2. Verify prerequisites first, install second
+### 2. Verify prerequisites first

 - `pip3 --version` or `python3 -m pip --version`

-- `git --version`
+- `git --version` (only for the git-clone install path)

 ```bash

-pip install --upgrade prismor
+pip install prismor

 ```